groboclown/petronia/docs/architecture.md

 Normally, a module will also declare a `MODULE_ID` singleton ID constant that is used for lifecycle events for the module.
 This should match the extension name, to avoid possible name collisions.

-For core and local extensions, the module must provide the `EXTENSION_METADATA` value set to a dictionary in the same format as the json above, but with the additional required information:
+For core and local extensions, the module must provide the `EXTENSION_METADATA` value set to a dictionary in the same format as the JSON above, but with the additional required information:

 ```json
 {